no-more-secrets/parsco/README.md

 accept a function that produces those parsers when called.

 ### `many`
-The `many` parser parses zero or more of the given parser.
+This parser parses zero or more of the given parser.
 ```cpp
 template<typename Func, typename...
 Args>
 parser<R> many( Func f, Args... args );